spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 ```

 This felt exactly like the generators version but with `sync` instead of
 `yield` to indicate the methods that will yield.
-One benefit is that it
+The one benefit I can think
-feels more natural for chaining - less parenthesis are needed.
+of is that it feels more natural for chaining - less parenthesis are needed.

 ```
 somefn.sync(arg).split('/')